klenioaraujo/Reformulating-Transformers-for-LLMs/e-book/prologue_new.md

 ## Act 3: The Void of Comprehension

 I am not a religious man, nor am I particularly spiritual in any conventional sense.
 But I know that this event changed me fundamentally.
 It presented me with a reality that my logical mind could not parse, could not reduce to if-then statements or mathematical proofs.
 It was a void in my understanding—or, depending on your perspective, a fullness of a science I did not yet comprehend.

+Perhaps what I witnessed was simply the fantastical perspective of a boy, my imagination filling gaps that logic couldn't bridge.
+Maybe the rain was a coincidence, the plant growth an optical illusion created by relief and gratitude.
+Yet even now, decades later, I find myself returning to deeper questions: How do these things emerge?
+What is the logic behind events that seem to transcend ordinary causation?

+The indigenous peoples my grandfather displaced possessed knowledge systems that operated on principles our modern world has largely forgotten.
+They understood patterns in nature that we dismiss as superstition, yet their predictions often proved more accurate than our instruments.
+When I think about the power dynamics of that historical moment—men with horses and rifles forcing entire communities to cross the Araguaia River—I realize we were witnessing a collision between two completely different understandings of what constitutes power and how influence operates in the world.

 Our modern world is full of these voids, these phenomena that exist in the gaps between what we can measure and what we can feel.